Geisinger Summer Undergraduate Research Program (SURP)

 Internships are available in the following areas:

-- Biostatistics - Students will work with our biostatistics faculty to apply methodology to analyze data from the electronic health record to make discoveries important to human health.
-Opportunities may be available for self-identifying underrepresented minority students under a grant from the Pennsylvania Department of Health.
+Biostatistics - Students will work with our biostatistics faculty to apply methodology to analyze data from the electronic health record to make discoveries important to human health.

-- Center for Pharmacy Outcomes and Innovation - Students will gain insight into the sciences of implementation, dissemination, health services, and outcomes research.
+Center for Pharmacy Innovation and Outcomes - Students will gain insight into the sciences of implementation, dissemination, health services, and outcomes research.
 Focus will be on population health pharmacy, medication optimization, adherence, and pharmacy services.
-Past projects included the evaluation of naloxone prescribing, public health impact of medication take back, and systematic review and meta-analysis of the transitions of care community pharmacy literature.
+Past projects included the evaluation of naloxone prescribing, understanding the process of medication reconciliation in community medicine, and evaluating pharmacists activities as part of an at-home team-based care program.
 The expectations are that students will participate actively in the conduct of investigation, bring a positive attitude to the team, and present materials in a summer-end symposium.
-Outstanding students will have the opportunity to published research conducted.
+Outstanding students will have the opportunity to publish research conducted.
 Those students with interest in data analysis, health services evaluation, qualitative and/or quantitative evaluations are encouraged to apply.

 The Geisinger Clinic SURP is competitive, with acceptance based on grades, test scores, recommendations and stated career goals.
 You may apply if you are currently a sophomore or junior in a four-year college or university.
 No previous research experience is required; however, applicants should have taken appropriate course work prior to application.

 - College undergraduate sophomores and juniors, and Pharmacy students in their first two professional years are encouraged to apply.

 - Paid program, 40 hours per week, Tuesday May 26, 2020 – Friday July 31, 2020

 - To the degree possible, students are matched with research programs according to their stated interest and work on projects under the direct supervision of our staff and faculty.